BaisycCoin/bsycInstall/scripts/readme.md

 **This script can generate a private key for you, or you can generate your own private key on the Desktop software.**

 Steps generate your own private key.
-1. Download and install BSYC 3.1.0 for Windows -   Download Link  - https://github.com/BaisycCoin/BaisycCoin/releases/
+1. Download and install BaisycCoin 1.0.0 for Windows -   Download Link  - https://github.com/BaisycCoin/BaisycCoin/releases/
-2. When you start BSYC, the wallet will **NOT"** sync.

-7. Exit the BSYC Wallet, then Open the BSYC Wallet
+2. Open the BSYC Wallet
-8. Go to **Tools -> Click "Debug Console"**
+3. Go to **Tools -> Click "Debug Console"**
-9. Type the following command: **masternode genkey**
+4. Type the following command: **masternode genkey**
-10. You now have your generated **Private Key**  (MasternodePrivKey)
+5. You now have your generated **Private Key**  (MasternodePrivKey)

 ## VPS installation